-You can select more than one source at a time to view all their contents at once.
 You can type the first few letters of a source's name to select it.
-Press Return to open the selected source in a new window, or Enter to edit its name.
+Press Return or Enter to edit its name.

 4.2 Records List

 The records list shows the contents of the selected source(s).
 If a folder or tag is the selected source, you can drag files into the records list to import them with that folder or tag.